 • KEEP PETS INDOORS

-Keep your pets in a safe, enclosed room, preferably one without windows.
+Keep your pets as far away from fireworks as possible, and in a safe, enclosed room, preferably one without windows.
 If you’re having guests over, consider keeping pets in a room that’s off-limits to guests, with plenty of water and food.

 • CREATE A CALMING ENVIRONMENT

 Surround pets with their favorite toys and other familiar objects.
 Sometimes the smell of an article of clothing from your laundry can help comfort them.
-Play soothing music and keep the room as quiet as possible by closing doors, windows, and blinds.
+Block out noise by playing soothing music and keep the room as quiet as possible by closing doors, windows, and blinds.

 • KEEP AWAY FROM FIREWORKS